bailey27/cppcryptfs/README.md

 **Cache time to live:**

 cppcryptfs caches information about the filesystem.
-If an entry in the cache is older than the time to live, then that entry is re-validated before it is used.
+If an entry in a cache is older than the time to live, then that entry is re-validated before it is used.

-Increasing the caceh time to live or setting it to infinite will result in better performance.
+Increasing the cache time to live or setting it to infinite will result in better performance.

 However, if you are constantly syncing your cppcryptfs filesystem with another copy of the filesystem that is on a another machine running under another instance of cppcryptfs or gocryptfs, then setting the time to live to too high of a value may result in errors